ShymaaIsmail/airbnb-clone-project/README.md

 All API traffic is encrypted using HTTPS to prevent man-in-the-middle (MITM) attacks.

 📌 *Why it matters:* Protects sensitive data during transmission, such as login credentials and payment details.

+## 🚀 CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines are a key part of modern software development.
+They automate the process of testing, building, and deploying code changes, ensuring that new features and fixes are reliably delivered to production with minimal manual effort.

+CI/CD is important for this project because it:
+- **Reduces errors** by automatically running tests before merging or deploying code.
+- **Speeds up delivery** by streamlining the build and deployment process.
+- **Improves collaboration** by providing immediate feedback on code quality and functionality.

+### 🛠️ Tools Used:
+- **GitHub Actions**: Automates workflows for testing and deployment every time code is pushed or a pull request is made.
+- **Docker**: Containerizes the application to ensure consistent environments across development, testing, and production.
+- **Docker Compose**: Manages multi-container applications like backend, frontend, and databases during local development and testing.
+- **Heroku / AWS / Render** *(optional)*: For seamless deployment of the backend and frontend services.

 ---
 </details>